-- 1) By August 25 the Board of Trustees must meet to legally adopt the final budget.
+- 1) On the second Monday in August, the Board of Trustees must meet to legally adopt the final budget.
 This budget is adopted consistent with the basis of accounting described in Note 1. - 2) Upon adoption of the final budget, expenditures are limited to the total fund budget.
 The District has the right to transfer budgetary authority among the various line items of a fund, but not between funds.
 Unencumbered appropriations lapse at year end.

-Property Taxes
+Property Taxes: